-Dollar value range of shares owned in the Fund: \$10,001-\$50,000.
+Dollar value range of shares owned in the Fund: \$100,001-\$500,000.

-Eric M. Triplett is paid a fixed base salary and a variable annual incentive.
+Calvin Zhang is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
 The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
 The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-For purposes of calculating the annual incentive amount, the account managed by the Adviser is categorized as reflecting one of several designated "Strategies."
-The annual incentive amount is based on the current calendar year asset-weighted composite IPP of each Strategy, which is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the designated peer group of comparable accounts and versus the Strategy's benchmark (i.e., Russell 2000[®] Value Index).
+IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., MSCI Emerging Markets Index) and versus the Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Triplett is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Mr. Zhang is also the portfolio manager for other accounts in addition to the Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts for which Mr. Triplett is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the Fund or other accounts for which Mr. Zhang is responsible when his compensation is calculated may be equal or can vary.

-For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of four IPP groups (which may be adjusted periodically).
-Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each Strategy or account managed by the portfolio manager and included in the IPP groups.
-At the account level, the weighting assigned to the Strategy for the Fund is greater than the weighting assigned to other accounts used to determine IPP (but can be adjusted periodically).
-Additionally, a portion of Mr. Triplett's IPP score is based on the performance of the accounts for which he provides research and analytic support.
+For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of two IPP groups (which may be adjusted periodically).
+Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed by the portfolio manager and included in the IPP groups.
+At the account level, the weighting assigned to the Fund is greater than the weighting assigned to other accounts used to determine IPP (but can be adjusted periodically).
 A portion of the bonus tied to the IPP score may be adjusted based on management's assessment of overall contributions to account performance and any other factors as deemed relevant.